ddfreyne/stoneship-site/content/cv.md

 markdown:   basic
 ---

-I am a software engineer who has been developing applications for at least half of my life, and I’m only getting started.

-I put my heart and soul into the projects I work on.
-I don’t just cross the finish line, but I go further and deliver a truly satisfying experience to clients.
-I am dedicated: I don’t do half work.
-I take the responsibilities necessary for getting a project done, even if that means stepping outside the boundaries of being a software developer.

-I enjoy committing myself with a team of talented co-workers, getting done what needs to be done, delivering high-quality software without cutting corners, and having fun while doing it.

 Experience
 ----------

 ### Software Engineer, SoundCloud

-**Period:** June 2013 - …
+**Period:** June 2013 - … (2+ years)

-As a backend engineer, I built a large part of the infrastructure for the [On SoundCloud](https://on.soundcloud.com/) partner program.
-For this project, I designed and implemented a flexible logic engine that proved to be quite capable in handling ever-changing business needs.
+* built a large part of the infrastructure for the [On SoundCloud](https://on.soundcloud.com/) partner program, including a flexible logic engine to handle ever-changing business needs

-At the technical side of things, I brought consistency to the team’s projects, benefiting both maintenance and operational aspects.
-I focused on the technical health of the team’s systems, and in doing so, improved stability and reduced the risk of changes causing outages.
+* brought consistency to the team’s projects to improve maintenance and operations

+* improved stability and reduced the risk of changes causing outages

-I pushed the team towards being fast to react to emergencies, and deliver results in a predictable way.
-I raised the bar for technical documentation by introducing design documents to the team and setting a standard for API documentation.
+* pushed the team towards being fast to react to emergencies, and deliver results in a predictable way

+* introduced design documents and set a standard for API documentation

 **Skills:** (J)Ruby, JVM, MySQL, microservices

 ### Software Engineer, MediaGeniX NG

-**Period:** September 2010 - May 2013
+**Period:** September 2010 - May 2013 (2 years, 8 months)

-Developed many features of [MediaGenix](http://mediagenix.tv)’ _WHATS’On_ broadcasting solution for VIMN subsidiaries such as MTV, Comedy Central and Nickelodeon for divisions in both Europe and Southeast Asia.
-During this period, I also performed two major upgrades for these clients.
-I implemented the necessary developments for the introduction of WHATS’On to MTV Adria.
+* developed many features of [MediaGeniX](http://mediagenix.tv)’ _WHATS’On_ broadcasting solution for VIMN subsidiaries such as MTV, Comedy Central and Nickelodeon for divisions in both Europe and Southeast Asia

+* performed two major _WHATS’On_ upgrades for aforementioned clients

+* implemented the requirements for the introduction of WHATS’On to MTV Adria

 **Skills:** Smalltalk, Scrum/kanban, TDD, OOP, Oracle RDBMS

 ### Intern, Netlog

-**Period:** August 2009 - September 2009
+**Period:** August 2009 - September 2009 (2 months)

-Optimised an existing social network abuse detection system for use with [Netlog](http://netlog.com/).
-I also proved that the abuse detection system was fundamentally flawed and would not work in real-world situations.
-Gathered ideas and did research on how to improve it and make it work, but time constraints prevented me from continuing.
+* optimised an existing social network abuse detection system for use with [Netlog](http://netlog.com/)

+* investigated the applicability of this abuse detection system to real-world threats

 **Skills:** PHP, Perl, MySQL

 ### Web Application Developer (student job), dotProjects

-**Period:** July 2008 - August 2008
+**Period:** July 2008 - August 2008 (1 month)

-For [dotProjects](http://dotprojects.be/), developed from scratch a web-based machine translation system aimed at making the translation of large documents easy, both manually and with the help of machine translation.
-This system is currently being used by customers such as ITV.
+* developed a web-based machine translation system for large documents, both manually and with the help of machine translation

 **Skills:** Ruby, Rails, MySQL, HTML, CSS, JavaScript

 ### Web Application Developer (student job), dotProjects

-**Period:** July 2007 - August 2007
+**Period:** July 2007 - August 2007 (1 month)

-For [dotProjects](http://dotprojects.be/), implemented several features, such as Flickr integration and advanced templating features, in a Ruby on Rails-driven CMS used by sites such as Cutting Edge and Auto55.be.
+* implemented several features, such as Flickr integration and advanced templating features

 **Skills:** Ruby, Rails, MySQL, HTML, CSS, JavaScript